ddivanshu/learn_git/readMe.txt

 4) How to merge previous commits into single commit

-5)How to change message of previous commit
+5)How to change message of previous commits

+6)Change previous commit:
+git commit --amend -m "abccc"
+you can add more file and all the staged filed will adup in previous commit with new message.

 4) Scenario : Reverting last merge / last comit in the branch like when production system fails.
    Command : git revert HEAD , then git push